You will visit: New York City, Philadelphia, Washington DC, Pittsburgh, Niagara Falls, Toronto, Ottawa, Montreal & Boston

 - Tour of Amish Farm House USD $8.00

-With two full days to explore the capital, you can visit some fascinating museums and monuments, or hang out in the city’s vibrant neighborhoods for a different feel.
+With a full day to explore the capital, you can visit some fascinating museums and monuments, or hang out in the city’s vibrant neighborhoods for a different feel.

 Get a dose of culture at the Smithsonian Museums.
 This is a one-stop culture spot, made up of 19 different museums.
 It has it all – from natural history to space, so the choice is yours, and best of all, it’s free!